PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-11 08:27:16
+Last updated: 2024-04-11 08:27:54
-Random Quote: There is a savage beast in every man, and it stirs when you put a sword in his hand.  -  Jorah Mormont
+Random Quote: Ties and no playoffs?
+Why do you even do this? - Jim Hopper